bobtian19/dsp/statistics/4-2-random_dist.md

 <img src="Ex42.png" title="Ex42"/>

-The PMF for a uniform random distribution should be y = 1 for x in the range [0,1].
+The PMF for a uniform random distribution should be the horizontal line y = 1/N for x in the range [0,1].
 The CDF for a uniform random distribution is y = x for x in the range [0,1].
 The plot output from the program above shows that the generated sample of 1000 numbers were indeed drawn from a uniform random distribution.